Best of Hannity: Live from Alaska: Energy, Geography & the Summit Stage - August 16th, Hour 3

 And our placement on the globe is fascinating.

-Well yeah because that's uh you're gonna have volume in terms of uh passenger traffic but um we have direct flights for example from Anchorage to Hawaii five hours and then you can hop from Hawaii to almost anywhere else in the Pacific but our distance on the globe is very unique.
+But we have direct flights, for example, from Anchorage to Hawaii of five hours, and then you can hop from Hawaii to almost anywhere else in the Pacific.

-We're nine hours to every industrialized place in the northern hemisphere.
+We're nine hours to every industrialized place in the Northern Hemisphere.

 If I was him, I'd want it back for sure.